 A presentation is created using Microsoft PowerPoint software.
 It is a collection of individual slides that contain information on a topic by the presenter.
-Generally, PowerPoint presentation begins with a title slide that may contain the name or the topic of the presentation.
-The title slide is followed by content slides contain information usually in the form of text and sometimes graphics.
+Generally, a PowerPoint presentation begins with a title slide that may contain the name or the topic of the presentation.
+The title slide is followed by content slides containing information usually in the form of text and sometimes graphics.
 At the present time, a PowerPoint presentation has become a valuable marketing tool for businesses.

 Here, we have collected 10 of the most common mistakes in short that speakers make in the presentation.
 By avoiding these, you can make your presentations stand out.

 10 Mistakes in PowerPoint Presentation

 One of the most annoying, unprofessional things is starting at the screen.
 Never assume that having all your content on the slides means you don’t have to practice.
 You should not read the content to the audience by looking at the screen.

 The problem with standing in front of the screen is, your face will turn blue and start to glow, which is a bit creepy.
 Hence, the presenter should not stand in front of the screen, the audience may find it disturbing.

 - Top 10 E-Commerce Websites in Bangladesh | Online Shopping Sites 2022